RamyaSagi/knex-poc/README.md

-# knex-bookshelf-example
+# knex-bookshelf-poc

-### To Run App Locally:
+### To Run App:

-Create your database locally and add username and db name to `knexfile.js` development config object.
+Create your database locally and add username and db name to `knexfile.js` development object.

 Run the following commands in order from the root of your project to create tables, seed tables and start node server.